-The scenery in this area is dramatic and beautiful, and our rides include miles of the finest beaches and mountain trails with unsurpassed views of the north Atlantic and rugged off-shore islands.
+The scenery in this area is dramatic and beautiful, and includes miles of the finest beaches and mountain trails with unsurpassed views of the north Atlantic and rugged off-shore islands.

 We have taken the time to put together a list of things to do and see while you are in Dingle.
 If you should have any questions about any of these things, or about the Dingle and the surrounding area, please email them to us and we will do our best to answer all of them.